 Chitwan is just a 5 hrs drive or a 35 min flight from Kathmandu where you can watch the birds roaming the terrain of Terai.

-Read about the wildlife of Nepal: http://traveldiarynepal.com/wildlife-in-nepal-jungle-safari-in-a-different-part-of-nepal/
+Read about the wildlife of Nepal: https://traveldiarynepal.com/wildlife-in-nepal-jungle-safari-in-a-different-part-of-nepal/

 Shivapuri National Park